 He and Sylvain Delerce, an award co-winner, are part of CIAT’s crop and climate modeling team.

 Their work on rice forms part of a major initiative by the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS).
-CIAT leads the initiative in partnership with Colombia’s Ministry of Agriculture and Rural Development (MADR), which generously supports the initiative.
+CIAT leads the initiative in partnership with Colombia’s Ministry of Agriculture and Rural Development (MADR), which generously supports the work.

 The scope of the big data approach seems limitless: “As we get more and more data, we’ll soon be able to develop site-specific recommendations for every rice-producing area in Colombia,” said Jimenez.
 This information should also prove valuable for rice breeders, better enabling them to develop new lines that are adapted to a changing climate.